Community Structure in Industrial SAT Instances: The Community Structure of Graphs

-The \emph{Louvain Method (LM)}\footnote{In some works, this method is also known as Graph Folding Algorithm (GFA).} proposed by~\citet{fastmodularity} (see Alg.~\ref{alg-GFA}) improves the Label Propagation Algorithm in two directions.
-The idea of moving one node from one community to another following a greedy strategy is the same, but, instead of selecting the community where the node has more neighbors, it selects the community where the movement would most increase the modularity.
-Second, once no movement of node from community to community can increase the modularity (we have reached a local modularity maximum), we allow to merge communities.
-For this purpose we construct a new graph where nodes are the communities of the old graph, and where edges are weighted with the sum of the weights of the edges connecting both communities.
-Then, we apply again the greedy algorithm to the new graph.
-This folding process is repeated till no modularity increase is possible.
-In our experiment, we use this method since it gives better bounds in both models VIG and CVIG than other algorithms, like LPA~\cite{SAT12}.
+The \emph{Louvain Method (LM)}\footnote{In some works, this method is also known as Graph Folding Algorithm (GFA).} proposed by~\citeA{fastmodularity} (see Alg.~\ref{alg-GFA}) improves the Label Propagation Algorithm in two directions.
+The idea of moving one node from one community to another following a greedy strategy is the same, but instead of selecting the community where the node has more neighbors, it selects the community where the movement would most increase the modularity.
+Second, once no movement of nodes from community to community can increase the modularity (we have reached a local modularity maximum), we allow to merge communities, in order to repeat this process multiple times.
+In more details, the algorithm proceed as follows.
+Initially, we have a labelling (baseline) with every node assigned to a distinct community (lines 1-2).
+Then, two steps are repeated.
+First, the labelling procedure is executed (line 3, 8-20).
+In this process, we start again with the initial labelling (lines 9-10).
+It then randomly iterates among all the nodes of the graph (lines 11-13), checking whether moving a node to the community of any of its neighbors (line 15) produces a modularity higher than the current one (line 16), and updating the labelling accordingly (lines 17-18).
+These iterations among all the nodes of the graph are repeated until no node changes its labelling.
+The new labelling replaces the initial one when the modularity is increased (lines 4-5).
+Second, the existing graph is folded (lines 6, 21-24).
+In this process, we construct a new graph where we have one node for each community of the original graph (line~22), and we include an edge between nodes $c_1$ and $c_2$ if in the original graph there exists an edge between a node in the community $c_1$ and a node in the community $c_2$.
+In the case of weighted graphs, the weight of the edge $w'(c_1,c_2)$ in the new graph is $\sum_{i\in c_1,j\in c_2} w(i,j)$, where $w(i,j)$ is the weight in the original graph (line~23).
+Notice that in Alg.~\ref{alg-GFA}, line 22, the set $X'$ is the partition in $X$ induced by the set of labels.
+Finally, we repeat these two steps until the value of the modularity is not improved any more.